 But with single-digit spreads, MSU is 2-0 or 1-0-1 depending on the Notre Dame number.

-Bettors in Michigan can expect another smaller spread on Wednesday when the Spartans travel to No. 15 Virginia.
+Bettors using Michigan sportsbooks can expect another smaller spread on Wednesday when the Spartans travel to No. 15 Virginia.